 What is third-degree murder?

 Initially, Chauvin faced an additional charge of third-degree murder, but Cahill dismissed that charge and denied a request from the prosecution to reinstate it.
-The Minnesota Court of Appeals ruled Friday that the judge was wrong to refuse reinstating the third-degree murder charge and sent the case back to Cahill for consideration.
-After the Minnesota Supreme Court declined to consider an appeal from the defense, Cahill reinstated the charge Thursday.
-It also carries a presumptive sentence in this case of 10 3⁄4 years to 15 years, according to state sentencing guidelines.
+The Minnesota Court of Appeals ruled March 5 that the judge was wrong to refuse reinstating the third-degree murder charge and sent the case back to Cahill for consideration.
+After the Minnesota Supreme Court declined to consider an appeal from the defense, Cahill reinstated the charge March 11.
+It also carries a presumptive sentence in this case of 12 1⁄2 years, according to state sentencing guidelines.

 Third-degree murder requires prosecutors to prove that someone caused the death of another "by perpetrating an act eminently dangerous to others and evincing a depraved mind, without regard for human life."
 Legal experts note that the definition of "depraved mind" is murky— as is the legal line between "depraved mind" and the "culpable negligence" standard for manslaughter.